Authentication services: history dossiers

-Two or more period photographs are typically included.
-Dossiers will naturally vary according to the information available and will be constructed from the information in OldRacingCars.com's files, in the author's own files, that provided by the owner and through up to two days of specific additional research.
+Dossiers will naturally vary according to the information available and will be constructed from the information in OldRacingCars.com's files, in the author's own files, details provided by the owner, and through up to five days of specific additional research.

-The research library owned by OldRacingCars.com includes around 4200 magazines, all major annuals and yearbooks, virtually all the Formula 1 Register publications and innumerable books.
-Research is conducted in the National Motor Museum Library at Beaulieu and at the British Museum Newspaper Library at Colindale as required.
+The research library owned and held on site by OldRacingCars.com is growing all the time but currently includes around 7,500 magazines, all major annuals and yearbooks, virtually all the Formula 1 Register publications and innumerable books.
+Research is conducted in the National Motor Museum Library at Beaulieu and at the British Museum at St Pancras as required.

-For minor formulae cars, the dossier may be reduced in size.
-Please note that we will not attempt dossiers where we do not believe there to be sufficient information to provide a satisfactory level of authentification.
+Please note that we will not accept commissions for dossiers where we do not believe there to be sufficient information to provide a satisfactory level of authentification.

-Starting in October 1978, Allen Brown has kept close track of every one of 3-litre Formula 1 cars built in the 1966-1985 period plus most Tasman cars and many of the cars built for the 1½-litre Formula 1 of the early 1960s.
+Allen Brown leads on researching car ownership histories and race histories on Formula 1, Formula 5000, Tasman/Intercontinental, Indy/USAC and sports racing cars.
+Starting in October 1978, Allen has kept close track of every one of 3-litre Formula 1 cars built in the 1966-1985 period, plus most Tasman cars and many of the cars built for the 1½-litre Formula 1 of the early 1960s.
 Allen's extensive unpublished files include continuous ownership histories for the majority of these cars.
-Since 1999, he has extended his research to cover F5000, Can-Am and Indy/USAC.

 Contact Allen to discuss your requirements.